 Under the State's Uniform Budgeting and Accounting Act, actual expenditures for any budgeted expenditure category are not to exceed the amounts budgeted for that category.
 The Uniform Budgeting and Accounting Act permits governmental entities to amend their budgets during the year, and requires amended budgets to be approved by the governing body prior to expending funds in excess of the amount budgeted for that category.

-During the year ended June 30, 2019, the EMWCIA incurred expenditures in excess of the amounts budgeted as follows:
+During the year ended June 30, 2022, the EMWCIA did not incur any expenditures that were in excess of budgeted amounts.